NCCP Training & Certification

 REMEMBER: You self-report one point per year as an active coach.
 Points must be recorded annually through the self report process on your Locker profile.

-Since most non-NCCP learning opportunities are offered through other organizations, AAS will do its best to provide information and links on the Coach Courses page for your convenience.
-If you know any opportunities that you would like to pass along, please send the information using the contact us form below. ‘…have two calendar years from the completion of their Competition Introduction module 1-8 course to complete their certification, after which they will not be permitted on the deck at any PTSO hosted competition
+Most non-NCCP learning opportunities are offered through other organizations, AAS will do its best to provide information and links on the Coach Courses page for your convenience.
+If you know any opportunities that you would like to pass along, please send the information to AAS so we can post it to our website.